pele-python/pele/README.rst

 http://www-wales.ch.cam.ac.uk/software.html

-pele is a python partial-rewriting of GMIN, OPTIM, and PATHSAMPLE: fortran programs written by David Wales and collaborators.
+pele is a python partial-rewriting of GMIN, OPTIM, and PATHSAMPLE: fortran programs written by David Wales and collaborators.  pele has recently been renamed.
+The previous name of the project was pygmin

 INSTALLATION
 ============